MaLIE2018/hello-world/README.md

 # hello-world
-# this is a test Github to become a product manager with data backed business acume.
+# this is a test Github to become a product manager with data backed business insights.
-# in order to become knowledgable about the software
+# In order to achieve this I will become more knowledgeable about the Python, SQL, Data Analytics and PM.